HanaDev1/MoA_classification/README.md

 [data link](https://www.kaggle.com/c/lish-moa)

 ### Table of content:
-1. First experince: First_experince.ipynb
+1. First Experiment:
-The first experment with the results
-Two multi-label techniques have been used which are Chain classifier and Binary relevance with the classification models:
+First_experince.ipynb - The first experiment with the results Two multi-label techniques have been used which are Chain classifier and Binary relevance with the classification models:
 - SVM
 - KNN